Automated generation of photonic circuits for Bell tests with homodyne measurements: Results

 \section{Results}

 In this section we discuss the optical circuits for CHSH violation obtained with our automated approach.
 We then focus on a specific circuit, depicted in \cref{fig:result1}, which has the merit of being relatively simple while providing a significant CHSH score.
 We analyse the resilience of this circuit to photon loss with distance between the parties, as well as its compatibility with inefficient detectors.
+To ensure reproducibility, the Julia notebook used to produce the analysis and plots of this section can be found online~\cite{code_repo}.

 \medbreak

 Using the selected strategies, the PPO agent produced several optical circuits admitting a significant violation of the CHSH inequality.
 In particular, when acting on $N=4$ modes, the agent found a circuit producing the score $\mathcal{B}=2.069$, a slightly larger value than the best score $\mathcal{B}=2.068$ obtained when using random search in this setting.